yveshwang/dotfiles/README.md

 Python
 ------
 OSX generally ships with some kind of python.
 Brew installing python might conflict with the version supported by OSX.
 Using pyenv is an elegant way to pick and choose which Python version you wish to use.
 Just remember to do the following.

+Migh run into some problems with zlib and other strange install errors when using pyenv install.
+Checkout https://github.com/yyuu/pyenv/wiki/Common-build-problems

+For example this might help:

+    CFLAGS="-I$(xcrun --show-sdk-path)/usr/include" pyenv install 2.7.9

 Vagrant
 -------